Joey Votto Player Props: Reds vs. Marlins

 Joey Votto At The Plate

-- Votto has had an RBI in 15 games this season (39.5%), including eight multi-RBI outings (21.1%).
-He has also driven home three or more of his team's runs in six contests.
+- Votto has had at least one RBI in 41.0% of his games this year (16 of 39), with more than one RBI eight times (20.5%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.